BOUT THE BOAT

 The side (3rd) cabin was modified to become my skipper's cabin with an ample writing/computer desk.

-In 2010 Tarilian also received full sets of new cushions, curtains, mattresses and outside covers; and, finally, a new console rib tender.
+In 2010 Tarilian also received full sets of new cushions, curtains, mattresses and all outside covers; and, finally, a new console rib tender.

 As part of the works I had also specified some customization based on my Med experience: